Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Theoretical analysis

-With the assumption of true boundaries in mind, for most forced alignment systems, the acoustic model is approximating a function producing a time-varying conditional distribution is learned that outputs $P(\psi_i = \kappa \vert x_i)$ over all $\kappa \in k$, with $k$ as the set of segment classes the acoustic model has.
-Additionally, $\psi$ is the correct segment category and $i$ represents a discrete time step on the interval $[1,\, n]$ (with $n$ as the total number of time steps in an audio file).
+Keeping in mind that true boundaries are being assumed, the acoustic model for MAPS is approximating a function producing a time-varying conditional distribution that outputs $P(\psi_i = \kappa \vert x_i)$ over all $\kappa \in k$, with $k$ as the set of segment classes the acoustic model has.\footnote{The acoustic model for other forced alignment systems are somewhat similar, but I focus exclusively on the model that is used in MAPS in the present paper.} Additionally, $\psi$ is the correct segment category and $i$ represents a discrete time step on the interval $[1,\, n]$ (with $n$ as the total number of time steps in an audio file).
 In prose, the function outputs a distribution of probability over all segment categories in the system, which are specified by the user during training.
-Note that, for recurrent neural networks, the way that $P$ is evaluated takes into account the sequential context of the moment where each individual $x$ occurs.
+Note that, for recurrent neural networks (in contrast with fully-connected and convolutional neural networks), the way that $P$ is evaluated takes into account the sequential context of the moment where each individual $x$ occurs.\footnote{The traditional hidden Markov model+Gaussian mixture model combinations with triphones for forced alignment can account for some degree of sequential context.} In turn, the acoustic model is the backbone of a function that maps from the input data to the time points of the boundaries.
+This mapping is an approximating function for the relationship between the acoustic data, the segment labels, and the time points of the data used to train (i.e., acoustic data, segment labels) and evaluate (i.e., time points) the system.

 When $P$ is evaluated over all $n$ time steps in an audio file, a matrix of probabilities is produced.
-The logs of the probabilities in this matrix are used in the alignment process to find a path that yields the maximal cumulative probability of labels that yields the specified label sequence $l$.
-That is, through dynamic programming, the alignment algorithm \citep[such as the Viterbi algorithm or the modification in][]{kelleyMasonAlbertaPhoneticSegmenter2024} yields the solution $c$ defined as
+The logs of the probabilities in this matrix are used in the alignment process to find a path that yields the maximal cumulative probability of labels that yields the specified label sequence $l$ (the transcription a user has specified).
+That is, through dynamic programming, the alignment algorithm \citep[such as the \texttt{Decode} algorithm in][]{kelleyMasonAlbertaPhoneticSegmenter2024} yields the solution $c$ defined as

 where $S$ is the set of all sequences $s$ that map onto the length-$m$ label sequence $l$.
 That is, each $s$ will collapse into $l$ (the correct transcription) when duplicates are removed.

 As a brief example, consider an audio file with five time-steps needing aligned labels, meaning that $n=5$ and all $s \in S$ are also therefore of length 5.
 Assume the correct transcription is [las] for Spanish \textit{las} `the.\textsc{fem.pl}', implying that $m=3$.
 There are several sequences of segments that would yield [las] after removing duplicates.
 These include \{laaas\}, \{llaas\}, and \{lasss\}.
 Each of those examples would be one instance of $s \in S$, and each symbol in each sequence would be a $\sigma_i \in s$.
 For instance, for \{laaas\}, $\sigma_1 = \text{l},\, \sigma_2=\text{a},\, \sigma_3=\text{a},\,\sigma_4=\text{a},\, \sigma_5=\text{s}$.
 If the sequence with the highest probability were \{laaas\}, we would have that $c=\{\text{laaas}\}$.